Configurable Independent Component Analysis Preprocessing Accelerator: Abstract

 \section{Abstract}

-Independent component analysis (ICA) has been used in many applications, including self-interference cancellation in in-band full-duplex wireless communication systems.
-This paper presents a high-throughput and highly efficient configurable preprocessor for the ICA algorithm.
-The proposed ICA preprocessor has three major components for centering, for computing the covariance matrix, and for eigenvalue decomposition (EVD).
-The circuit structures and operational flows for these components are designed both in individual and in joint sense.
-Specifically, the proposed preprocessor is based on a high-performance matrix multiplication array (MMA) that is presented in this paper.
+Independent component analysis (ICA) has been used in many applications, including self-interference cancellation for in-band full-duplex wireless systems and anomaly detection in industrial internet of things.
+This paper presents a high-throughput and highly efficient configurable preprocessing accelerator for the ICA algorithm.
+The proposed ICA accelerator has three major blocks that perform data centering, covariance matrix for computation, and eigenvalue decomposition (EVD).
+Specifically, the proposed accelerator is based on a high-performance matrix multiplication array (MMA).
 The proposed MMA architecture uses time-multiplexed processing so that the efficiency of hardware utilization is greatly enhanced.
-Furthermore, the novel processing flow of the proposed preprocessor is highly optimized, so that the centering, the calculation of the covariance matrix, and EVD are conducted in parallel and are pipelined.
-Thus, the processing throughput is maximized while the required number of hardware elements can be minimized.
-The proposed ICA preprocessor is designed and implemented with a circuit design flow, and performance estimates based on the post-layout evaluations are presented in this paper.
-This paper shows that the proposed preprocessor achieves a throughput of 40.7~kMatrices per second for a complexity of 73.3~kGE.
-Compared with prior work, the proposed preprocessor achieves the highest processing throughput and best efficiency.
+Furthermore, the processing flow utilizes parallel processing such that the centering, the calculation of the covariance matrix, and EVD are conducted simultaneously and are individually pipelined to maximize throughput.
+This paper presents the architecture, circuit design, and performance estimates based on post-layout extraction of the proposed preprocessing ICA accelerator.
+The proposed design achieves a throughput of 40.7~kMatrices per second at complexity of 73.3~kGE.